jchai01/jchai01/content/posts/arch-installation-ref.md

 #### Swap partition (Optional)

 - `n`. `+4G`. (example for 4GB)
-- `t`, Change the value to 82 (Linux Swap).
+- `t`, Change the value to 82 (Double check, value for Linux swap might change).

 #### Root partition

 - `n`.
 Press enter multiple times to use the default value (the rest of the disk space).

-Once everything is done, `w` to write, this change is permanent.
+Once everything is done, `w` to permanently write.

 ### Formatting and Setting Filesystem Type

+use `lsblk` to ensure you are formatting the correct partition (sda1/sda2 etc...)

 #### FAT32 for boot partition: